 Fine press limited edition of Ernest Hilbert’s poem “Against the Art of War” and Henry Wessell’s poem “Wars End,” with three tipped-in aquatint etchings created and printed by London-based Canadian artist Judith Clute, letterpress printed by David Wolfe of Portland, Maine, hand-bound in paste paper boards, in an edition of 26 lettered copies, signed by the authors and the artist, and five numbered copies reserved for artist, authors, and printer.

 In the summer of 2012, author and fine-press impresario Henry Wessells commissioned Ernest Hilbert to write an anti-war poem for a still-untitled fine-press art book to be issued as the second in a series by Temporary Culture, Wessell’s own press, which specializes in collectible science fiction and art books.
+The resulting poem, “Against the Art of War,” appeared first in this limited edition and was later included in Hilbert’s 2019 collection, Last One Out.
 The artwork for the edition was provided by Judith Clute, a Canadian artist resident in London.
 In 2008, Temporary Culture published Clute’s etchings along with the poem “Forever Peace.
 To Stop War” by Joe Haldeman, author of the science-fiction classic The Forever War (1974).
 Clute apprenticed to Francoise Andre and Charles Stegeman in the early 1960s, and her work has been shown internationally.
 David Wolfe has worked as a master letterpress printer since 1979 and renowned printmaker since 1998.
 He teaches at Harvard, Dartmouth, Wellesley, and elsewhere.
 Text and etchings are printed on 300 fsm Somerset, 100% cotton, pH neutral, mouldmade in England by St. Cuthberts Mill, internal and surface sized, 2 natural deckles.
 Somerset is known for its excellent quality for printmaking.
 The aquatint etchings are tipped to supports of Fabriano Ingres laid paper.
 Temporary Culture Press derives its name from a phrase that came to founder Henry Wessells in a dream while an undergraduate at Princeton.
 He has remarked that “upon examination, it contains a critique of the marble academy and any pretensions to cultural permanence.”
 Within a month of the book’s publication, all 26 lettered copies sold to private collectors as well as special collections libraries at Duke University, Yale University, the Lily Library, and Poets House in New York City.
 The series is sold out.

 * * *